strichliste/homepage/content/faq.md

 You can find the server API documentation right in the [server repos API.md](https://github.com/strichliste/strichliste-backend/blob/master/docs/API.md).

+#### Config values

+All the config values are explained in our [Config.md](https://github.com/strichliste/strichliste-backend/blob/master/docs/Config.md) file.
+Be aware that all version above v1.6.0 use a separate config file `strichliste.yaml`

 #### Commands

 Available commands are documented here: [Commands.md](https://github.com/strichliste/strichliste-backend/blob/master/docs/Commands.md)